therealtwigster/fasa-stcg/README.md

 ## The fleet

-**Federation** — Constitution (3 marks), Enterprise refit (3 marks), Federation II "Dreadnought" (2 marks, triple-nacelle design), Chandley Class frigate (3 marks).
+**Federation** — Constitution (3 marks), Enterprise refit (3 marks), Federation II "Dreadnought" (2 marks, triple-nacelle design), Chandley Class frigate (3 marks), Excelsior Class battleship (2 marks — the largest and most heavily-armed Federation hull in the fleet, "The Great Experiment," fitted with a classified TransWarp drive per the sourcebook's own notes).

 **Klingon** — D-7 Battle Cruiser (6 marks: A/C/G on the classic hull, M/R/S on a distinct
 hybrid-tech hull reflecting a Klingon-Romulan technology exchange — R and S are the marks that